Catalans are due to vote on independence from Spain in a referendum next month, despite objections from Madrid.

 - In the meantime, Catalonia would lose access to the European single market.
 Given its dependence on exports (it accounts for a quarter of Spain’s) and finance, that could be calamitous.

-- An independent Catalonia would either need to mint its own currency or continue to use the euro like Kosovo and Montenegro do — with no right to print currency nor a seat at the European Central Bank.
+- An independent Catalonia would either need to mint its own currency or continue to use the euro informally like Kosovo and Montenegro — without the right to print currency and without a seat at the European Central Bank.

-- An independent Catalonia would struggle to borrow with its poor credit ratings.
+- An independent Catalonia would struggle to borrow given its poor credit rating.

 - Catalonia’s economic dynamism owes much to expats and foreign companies, many of whom may relocate if growth stalls.